Athanasius/fd-api/README.md

+**This project is no longer maintained.
+Please feel free to work and continue it if you have the need.**
+===

-**This is a work in progress.
-The master branch now has working code, but for the latest check if the fdev-oauth2 branch is ahead.**
+*This is a work in progress.
+The master branch now has working code, but for the latest check if the fdev-oauth2 branch is ahead.*

 See [documentation](docs/README.md) for details on how this all works, including a walk-through for how to handle the oAuth2 flow yourself.